cmuramoto/native-image-maven-plugin/README.md

 But it allows one to use a docker image as native-image executable instead of a local installation.

-This approach may be useful to circumvent some [issues](https://github.com/oracle/graal/issues/5814) that can't be helped, except by changing the OS invoking the executable or messing with alternative glibc versions.
+This approach may be useful to circumvent some [issues](https://github.com/oracle/graal/issues/5814) that can't be helped, except by changing the OS invoking the executable, or messing with alternative glibc versions.

 To use this plugin with the **dockerImage** option, it is necessary to have a container image with native-image as entrypoint.
 E.g.